leo-leesco/fun/README.md

 students who follow the full course.
 Only the mid-term exam is used to grade students who choose to split the course.

-The mid-term exam will take place on **Friday, November 29** (this is confirmed).
+The mid-term exam took place on Friday, November 29, 2019.
-The final exam will take place on February 28 or March 6 (to be confirmed).
+The final exam will take place on **February 28 or March 6, 2020** (to be confirmed).

 Only course notes and hand-written notes are allowed for the exams.